This post contains affiliate links. We only include affiliate links when we truly believe in a product and have used it ourselves.

 Two notable options in this category are the GCI Outdoor Sitbacker Canoe Seat and Sail Sit-Back Canoe Seat.

-LL Bean also sells aluminum frame canoe seat that is a branded version of the GCI model.
+LL Bean also sells an aluminum frame canoe seat that is a branded version of the GCI model.

 Cane Canoe Seats